Cake Boss: Reception

-The popularity of the show has resulted in increased business for Carlo's Bake Shop, and increased tourism to the Hoboken area.
-Due to the series's popularity, Carlo's Bake Shop has become a tourist attraction, with lines to enter the bakery often extending down the block and around the corner.
+The popularity of the show resulted in increased business for Carlo's Bake Shop, and increased tourism to the Hoboken area.
+Due to the popularity, Carlo's Bake Shop became a tourist attraction, with lines to enter the bakery often extending down the block and around the corner.
 In 2010, Hoboken renamed the corner of Washington Street and Newark Street to "Carlo's Bakery Way" in honor of the bakery's centennial.

 Season one averaged 2.3 million viewers while season two averaged 1.8 million viewers.
 In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that Cake Boss's "audience is generally not urban; in fact, one hot spot is Appalachia".

 Tie-ins and spinoffs

 On November 2, 2010, Buddy Valastro's book, Cake Boss: Stories and Recipes from Mia Famiglia, which is based on the series, was released.
 Published by Atria Books (a division of Simon & Schuster) in celebration of the 100th anniversary of Carlo's Bake Shop, the book features the history and stories of Valastro's family and the bake shop, along with recipes.

 Valastro's second book, Baking with the Cake Boss: 100 of Buddy's Best Recipes and Decorating Secrets, is a cookbook, also published by Atria Books, released November 1, 2011 and featuring Valastro's cake, pastry and decorating recipes.

 The success of Cake Boss has led to a spin-off competition series hosted by Valastro, Next Great Baker, in which people compete to win a top cash prize, other valuable prizes, and an apprenticeship at Carlo's Bakery.
 The program's first season was seen on TLC December 6, 2010 through January 24, 2011, with a second season televised November 28, 2011 to January 30, 2012.
 The competition's third season premiered on Monday, November 26, 2012.

 Another spinoff series, Kitchen Boss, debuted on January 25, 2011.
 It featured Valastro presenting his family's recipes, as well as special guests, including members of his own family.

 A backdoor pilot special, Bakery Boss, debuted on May 27, 2013.
 The special features Valastro traveling to a struggling bakery, Friendly Bake Shop in Frankfort, New York, and helping them reverse their fortunes, using a format similar to Kitchen Nightmares.
 The program returned to TLC as a series on December 2, 2013, and was later renamed Buddy's Bakery Rescue.
 Buddy's intern, Ashley Holt, served as Culinary Producer for the series.
 Cake Boss also has a product line that features baking pans and decorating accessories.

+In October 2023, it was announced by Valastro that he would host a new television show, Buddy Valastro's Cake Dynasty, airing on A&E. The new series also includes his four children, who Valastro says are now old enough to be a part of the show.
+The show premiered on November 11, 2023.